hu-macsy/simexpal/docs/command_line_reference.rst

 experiments
 -----------

 Responsible to check, execute and remove experiments.
+The experiments command accepts the following actions flags:

-It supports the following actions:
+:info    Displays all related instances, instance sets, variant axes and variants

-:info: displays all related instances, instance sets, variant axes and variants of experiments on the command-line.
+         of experiments on the command-line.

-:list: lists all the experiments.
+:list    Lists all the experiments.
+Executed experiments are shown in green,
-   Executed experiments are shown in green, failed ones are shown in red, running ones in yellow, and the non executed ones in the default command-line color.
+         failed ones are shown in red, running ones in yellow, and the non executed ones in the default command-line color.
 With the argument ``--detailed`` it will show every single run.
 With ``--compact`` all runs with the same experiment will be grouped together.
 The ``--full`` option forces simexpal to display the full experiment name.

-:launch: launches all the non executed experiments.
+:launch  Launches all the non executed experiments.

-:print: displays all experimental output, including error outputs, on the command-line.
+:print   Displays all experimental output, including error outputs, on the command-line.

-:purge: deletes the experimental data.
+:purge   Deletes the experimental data.
 To confirm this action it needs the ``-f`` argument.

-:kill: terminates jobs submitted to or started by Slurm.
-To confirm this action it needs
+:kill    Terminates jobs submitted to or started by Slurm.
+To confirm this
-    the ``-f`` argument.
+         action it needs the ``-f`` argument.

 All the above actions can be applied to a subset of experiments according to a `selection option`, which can be specified as an additional argument.
 Supported selection options are: